-We could not have created these materials without the numerous patients, care partners, and medical providers who offered guidance and feedback at every stage of development – from ideation to scriptwriting, storyboarding to animation, and final production.
+We could not have created these materials without the numerous patients, care partners, medical providers, and research staff who offered support, guidance, and feedback at every stage of development – from ideation to scriptwriting, storyboarding to animation, and final production.
 Specifically, we acknowledge –

-This work was supported by an unrestricted, investigator-initiated research grant (20-0149) from Renal Research Institute (RRI), a subsidiary of Fresenius Kidney Care, North America.
+This work was supported by National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health (NIH) grant R21DK116115 as well as an unrestricted, investigator-initiated research grant (20-0149) from Renal Research Institute (RRI), a subsidiary of Fresenius Kidney Care, North America.

 “Getting Ready: Your Vascular Access Journey” Copyright © 2021 The University of North Carolina at Chapel Hill

 You may use, reproduce, and distribute “Getting Ready: Your Vascular Access Journey” free of charge, provided your distribution to third parties is free of charge.
 Other than adding your name, contact information, and logo, you may not make any modifications to the work without the permission of Jennifer Flythe (firstname.lastname@example.org or 919-966-2561).
 “Getting Ready: Your Vascular Access Journey” does not endorse any products or services.
 This copyright and permission notice shall be included in all copies of “Getting Ready: Your Vascular Access Journey.